GDS Summit on Sexual Assault and Consent

 ABOUT THE SUMMIT

-Typically, the Summit on Sexual Assault and Consent is a day long conference that brings together students, faculty, administrators, and parents from high schools across the country to discuss the epidemic of sexual violence facing people of all ages, races, genders, sexual orientations, and identities.
-Given the unusual circumstances in 2020, this event will be hosted virtually.
+The 7th Annual Summit on Sexual Assault and Consent will bring together students, faculty, administrators, and parents from high schools across the country to discuss the epidemic of sexual violence facing people of all ages, races, genders, sexual orientations, and identities.
+For the first time since 2019, the 2022 Summit will be held in-person at Georgetown Day School in Washington, DC!